bashrc2/epicyon/README_customizations.md

 ## Themes

-If you want to create a new theme then the functions for that are within *theme.py*.
-These functions take the CSS templates and modify them.
-You will need to edit *themesDropdown* within *webinterface.py* and add the appropriate translations for the theme name.
-Themes are selectable from the profile screen of the administrator.
+If you want to create a new theme then copy the *default* directory within the *theme* directory, rename it to your new theme name, then you can edit the colors and fonts within *theme.json*, and change the icons and banners.
+Themes are selectable from the graphic design section of the profile screen of the administrator, or of any accounts having the *artist* role.